 Grubauer, Avalanche blank Senators

-Philipp Grubauer made 34 saves, Mikko Rantanen, Gabriel Landeskog and Valeri Nichushkin had goals, and the streaking Colorado Avalanche beat the visiting Ottawa Senators 3-0 in Denver on Tuesday night.
-Grubauer earned his second shutout of the season and 11th of his career.
-He has allowed just three goals in his last four games.
+Philipp Grubauer made 34 saves, Mikko Rantanen, Gabriel Landeskog, and Valeri Nichushkin had goals, and the streaking Colorado Avalanche beat the Ottawa Senators 3-0 in Denver on Tuesday night.
+Grubauer earned his second shutout of the season and the 11th of his career.
+He has allowed just three goals in his past four games.

 Nathan MacKinnon had two assists to extend his points streak to five games.
 Andre Burakovsky, Ryan Graves and Samuel Girard also had assists for Colorado, which has won five in a row and eight of nine.
-Marcus Hogberg stopped 33 shots for the slumping Senators.
+Marcus Hogberg stopped 33 shots for the slumping Senators, who lost their sixth consecutive game (0-4-2).

-The Avalanche lost second-line center Nazem Kadri to a lower-body injury in a win at Minnesota on Sunday night and the team said he will be out indefinitely.
+The Avalanche lost second-line center Nazem Kadri to a lower-body injury in a win at Minnesota on Sunday night, and the team said he would be out indefinitely.
 J.T.
 Compher moved up to center the second line.
-The Senators, despite having won just two times in their last 17 games coming into Tuesday, took the play to Colorado in the first period.
+The Senators, despite having won just two times in their past 17 games coming into Tuesday, took the play to Colorado in the first period.
 Ottawa had a 15-9 shots advantage and several good scoring chances, but it was the Avalanche who came away with the only goal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)